Thanjavur Maratha building - ''Mangala Vilas,'' South Main Street can be made a heritage hotel!!

 Photo credit.
 J,R.Anand.

 Above: Mangala Vilas building, South main street, Thanjavur.
-Jharokha on the first floor and chhatri with vertical iron rods missing on the second floor with eaves to drain out rain water. note the umbrella-shaped covered roof.
+Jharokha on the first floor and chhatri with vertical iron rods missing on the second floor.
+Note the eaves to drain out rain water and the umbrella-shaped covered roof Chhatri).
+Many rooms have time-tested Madras roofing system with wooden rafters and the benefits are reduction in radiation and heat, good water roofing and easy maintenance. since 170s it has been replaced by concrete roofing and structure.....................

 East wing Mangala Vilas bldg.
 South main st. Thanjavur.